geek-cookbook/geek-cookbook/manuscript/recipes/nextcloud.md

 Note that this .htaccess can be overwritten by NextCloud, and you may have to reapply the change in future.
 I've created an [issue requesting a permanent fix](https://github.com/nextcloud/docker/issues/577).

-## Chef's Notes 📓

-1. Since many of my other recipes use PostgreSQL, I'd have preferred to use Postgres over MariaDB, but MariaDB seems to be the [preferred database type](https://github.com/nextcloud/server/issues/5912).
+[^1]: Since many of my other recipes use PostgreSQL, I'd have preferred to use Postgres over MariaDB, but MariaDB seems to be the [preferred database type](https://github.com/nextcloud/server/issues/5912).
-2. I'm [not the first user](https://github.com/nextcloud/docker/issues/528) to stumble across the service discovery bug with reverse proxies.
+[^2]: I'm [not the first user](https://github.com/nextcloud/docker/issues/528) to stumble across the service discovery bug with reverse proxies.

 --8<-- "recipe-footer.md"